Checking The Liquidator.

 The committee then reviews the appointed Liquidator’s insolvency bond and then agrees the liquidators’ fees.
-They also help on matters relating to the Liquidation as a whole.
+They also help on matters relating to the liquidation as a whole.

-- selling high-value critical assets;
+- Selling high-value critical assets;

-- Payments by way of dividends to unsecured creditors;
+- Payments by dividends to unsecured creditors;

-- writing of assets with no perceived value.
+- Writing of assets with no perceived value.

 Checking The Liquidator – Fees:

-Liquidators Fees must be fixed either: –
+Liquidator Fees must be fixed either: –

-- The time recorded by the Liquidator and staff or a set percentage of what worked.
+- The time recorded by the Liquidator and staff, or a set percentage of what worked.

-Then, After the first year of the Liquidation, all Creditors receive an annual report, including accounts for receipts and payments whilst in Liquidation.
+Then, after the first year of the Liquidation, all creditors receive an annual report, including accounts for receipts and payments whilst in Liquidation.

 Advice on Directors Redundancy, then view REDUNDANCY.[